A highly intelligent, psychedelic, thought provoking and original read about the conscience

 BY WILL EAVES

-If you are looking for an intelligent, psychedelic and original novel, Murmur by Will Eaves, which has just been awarded the Wellcome Book Prize 2019, makes for the perfect “Wild Card” read.
+If you are looking for an intelligent, psychedelic and original novel, Murmur by Will Eaves, a recent winner of the Wellcome Book Prize (2019), makes for the perfect “Wild Card” read.

 The story of Alec Pryor is based on the mathematician and philosopher Alan Turing, made famous for cracking the enigma code, who was chemically castrated after being arrested for homosexuality and found guilty of gross indecency.
 The book is a combination of striking observations and dreams as Alec acknowledges the effect of his treatment and tries to identify what is happening to his body and mind.
 There are brilliant intelligent conversations with his doctor and beautifully moving letters to his great friend June.